LiYangWang95/liyangwang95.github.io/projects/CloViTo.md

 title: Projects |
 ---

-# Cloud-Native Sleep Data Visualization Tool
+# Sleep Data Visualization Tool

-The project “Cloud Native Sleep Data Visualization Tool” is a training project involving the Software Technology PDEng Program of TU/e and Onera Health.
-The project’s goal is to develop a visualization tool for EEG signals.
+The project “Sleep Data Visualization Tool” is a training project involving the Software Technology PDEng Program of TU/e and Onera Health.
+The project’s goal is to develop a visualization tool for sleep data.
 &nbsp;
 Within the project I played the rols as **Engineer/ Designer** in the frontend team.
 &nbsp;